XEonAX/ANXRPG/README.md

 | Zeta (Berserker) | High Risk DPS | 90 | +5 | Very High ATK, Low DEF |

 ## 🤝 Contributing
-This project is in active development (6 phases complete, 2 partial, ~47% done). **The combat system is now fully functional with XP/loot rewards!** Ready for testing and enemy system completion (Phase 7).
+This project is in active development (7 phases complete, 1 partial, ~51% done). **The combat system and enemy system are now fully functional with XP/loot rewards!** All 28 enemy templates verified with 40+ abilities.
+Ready for Phase 8 (Skill Trees).
 Contributions are welcome!

 See [docs/SESSION_SUMMARY.md](docs/SESSION_SUMMARY.md) for the latest implementation session details.

 ---

-*Last Updated: October 22, 2025 - Phase 6 Complete!*
+*Last Updated: October 22, 2025 - Phase 7 Complete!*